 Taxis can be pre-ordered, hailed on the street or found at taxi ranks.
 Rates vary between taxi companies but should be printed on the window of the cab.
 In a registered taxi, a white card with the drivers face and name should be on the dashbord.
 The driver should also be able to print you a receipt (if he can’t, you can claim for a free ride).

 We recommend staying within the city centre.
-For our list of recommended hotels for gay travellers in Tallinn, please visit our Gay Tallinn Hotels page.
+For our list of recommended hotels for gay travelers in Tallinn, please visit our Gay Tallinn Hotels page.

 The Old Town – a UNESCO world heritage site, and Tallinn’s biggest draw.
 Here you will find impressive medieval architecture, winding streets, breathtaking viewing platforms, and a variety of restaurants, cafes and bars.
 Beautiful both in summer and winter.